 Why data is key to driving payment innovation

 We look at how the vast amount of payment-related data available today can be used to support merchants.
-To find out how we can support your business, call our payment experts on Unique ID:321147/08083028207*.

 Data, we are frequently told, is today’s most valuable resource and has been dubbed the ‘new oil’.
 If so, one thing is clear: there is no shortage of it to fuel business development and innovation across every industry and sector.
 So how can the vast amount of payment-related data be best used to support merchants?

 In 2017, IBM revealed that 90 percent of the world’s data had been created in the preceding two years.
 That number reflects the power of the internet, and especially the magnifying effect of the internet of things, which enables users to generate and share huge amounts of digital information.
 In other words, big data.

 Unstructured information of every type and variety – transactions, logs, records, social media – is growing exponentially and provides an invaluable resource when harnessed and analysed for commercial benefits.